Trouble Connecting Using CU VPN

 This article applies to: CU VPN

-- CU VPN sessions are limited to eight hours.
-After eight hours, the connection closes automatically.
-If your connection was dropped after the eight-hour limit, you can connect again.
+- CU VPN sessions are limited to 10 hours.
+After 10 hours, the connection closes automatically.
+If your connection was dropped after the 10-hour limit, you can connect again.
 There is no limit on how often you can connect through CU VPN.

 - In a hotel: Contact the hotel's IT staff.
 Sometimes hotels have firewalls in place that block CU VPN.

 - Confirm you are able to use this service.
 CU VPN is restricted to Cornell faculty, staff, students, and affiliates with valid NetIDs.
 If you are a member of one of these groups, proceed to the next step.

 - If you are on campus, make sure you are connecting via RedRover or eduroam.

 - Test your credentials and confirm you are entering your password correctly by logging in to Outlook on the Web.